thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-16-using-streamr-tidytext-to-conferences-with-twitter.md

 ---
 layout: article
-title: Set up a twitter filter stream before a conference to check out the zeitgeist!
+title: Set up a twitter filter stream before a conference to properly check out the zeitgeist!
 excerpt: streamR and tidytext are pretty cool if you use R, yo
 comments: true
 categories: articles